jNav56/jNav56.github.io/index.md

 ## What was your experience of continuing to implement std::vector?

-I have not had any experience with implementing vector beforem but it's pretty cool to get a layout of what goes into creating a class that's formal.
+I have not had any experience with implementing vector before but it's pretty cool to get a layout of what goes into creating a class that's formal.
 Formal in the way that is pretty well built and very versatile.
 I feel if I made the class without some of the details we went over in class it would have taken up a lot of space and time for methods to work.

 ## What made you happy this week?

-Halloween was actually pretty fun (I did not go to a party, we like to be safe around here) becuase I actually carved decent looking pumpkin of Perry the Platypus in my opinion.
+Halloween was actually pretty fun (I did not go to a party, we like to be safe around here) because I actually carved decent looking pumpkin of Perry the Platypus in my opinion.
 I made popcorn with some spices and it tasted alright.
 I also took pictures with my dog dressed as a taco and me as a bottle of hot sauce.

 ## What's your tip-of-the-week?

 If you have time I would recommend a book called *The Pragmatic Programmer* by Andrew Hunt and David Thomas.
-It's just a book that so far has talked about great practices anyone can follow to drill in their heads that does help with learnign some concepts.
+It's just a book that so far has talked about great practices anyone can follow to drill in their heads that does help with learning some concepts.
 It talks about things that I have heard about before, but it's been interesting how the book has worded it's explanations.
 If you, can I like it so far.

 # Blog 9: 10/25/2020 - Skipped